A San Francisco store is shipping LGBTQ2S+ books to states where they are banned

 It was a special night for a pair of London Knights, and one London-born player at the NHL Draft in Las Vegas, NV.

-Lots happening in your own backyard this holiday weekend, but it’s important to plan ahead as many people are taking the time off, and many local shops, restaurants and attractions may have adjusted hours.
+It started as a company food drive and grew into a friendly competition between three Clinton businesses that benefitted Huron County’s less fortunate.

-Eyewitness photos and video show an OPP cruiser on fire amid an overnight incident in Orillia.
+Eyewitness photos and video show an OPP cruiser that caught on fire amid an aggravated assault investigation in Orillia.

-Access to the highway from one of Barrie's busiest roads has been temporarily closed by police.
+Six people are in hospital after a crash near Alliston Saturday morning.

-A Notice to Terminate posted on the front door of a downtown Barrie establishment shortly after its closure states the owner owes thousands in rent and utilities, but the owner argues he paid for more than his fair share before closing up shop.
+A severe thunderstorm watch has been issued for parts of Simcoe Muskoka.

 Mounties in Kelowna say a suspect is at large after a man was stabbed in the city Sunday afternoon.